 You can often find rutiles (also called angel hairs) when you carefully study the inner world of a piece of smoky quartz.
 Rutiles are reddish-brown threads of titanium dioxide that crystalize within the quartz due to natural earth radiation, but for crystal owners, these golden threads represent streams of healing, clarity, and awareness.
 You can also often find rainbows and other mesmerizing formations within the depths of smoky quartz.
 Just as with clear quartz, one can spend many hours exploring the inner life of smoky quartz.

 Using Smoky Quartz in Feng Shui

-Smoky quartz comes in a variety of forms—from tumbled rocks and small points to clusters and impressive generators.
+Smoky quartz comes in a variety of forms—from tumbled rocks to clusters, small points to impressive generators.
 Generally distributed around the world, smoky quartz can originate from almost anywhere, though most commercial supplies come from Brazil, the U.S., Australia, and China.

 If your budget allows, choose at least one smoky quartz tower/generator for your home.
 You can find them in most crystal shops.
 Tumbled smoky quartz stones are a very affordable solution that is even easier to find.
 There are also plenty of little souvenirs or sculptures made of smoky quartz, as well as a variety of jewelry pieces featuring smoky quartz.

 Just as with the citrine crystal, it is important to choose natural smoky quartz (not a heat-treated one).
 Natural smoky quartz will have a sense of lightness and translucency to it, even in its deeper tones.